davidjameshumphreys/clojure-word-finder/README.md

 The default ClojureScript build is `devcards` there is a separate `cards.html` that will execute this code.
 See more at the [Devcards homepage](https://github.com/bhauman/devcards).

 There are some basic Re-frame components already written.

+### Devcards ###
+The default Clojurescript build is named `devcards` it plugs-in some extra functionality.
+To start playing with it, go to [localhost:3449/cards.html](http://localhost:3449/cards.html) when you have figwheel running.
+Any changes to the Clojurescript code should be reloaded in the webpage for you.

+# Swagger API #
+There is a pedestal-swagger API located on [localhost:8080](http://localhost:8080/api).